Laying the foundation for brand awareness

-To gain awareness you must reflect the visage of your target audience.
-You must be at least as much about them as human beings as you are about your product or benefits.
-Only when prospects sees your message as important will it leave their emotional spam filters and find its way into awareness.
+Only when prospects see your message as important will it leave their emotional spam filters and find its way into awareness.

-Finding that absolutely correct “highest emotional intensity” is what drives Stealing Share and ignites a brand strategy that transforms a company — direct-to-consumer or B-to-B —from ignored to preferred status.
+Finding that absolutely correct highest emotional intensity is what drives Stealing Share and ignites a brand strategy that transforms a company from ignored to preferred status.